mur457/customer-segmentation/README.md

 ## Usage
-To run the project, execute the Jupyter notebook file customer_segmentation.ipynb in a Jupyter environment.
+To run the project, execute the google colab notebook file customer_segmentation.ipynb in a google colab environment.
 It contains step-by-step code snippets along with explanations for performing data analysis, clustering, and visualization.

 ### Running the Notebook
 You can open and run the notebook using: